umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor-tinymce/configuration.md

 ### Inline

-In this mode the toolbar is hidden, and only shows up when content in the editor is highlighted.
+In this mode, the toolbar is hidden and only shows up when content in the editor is highlighted.

 ![Rich Text Editor Inline mode](images/inline-mode-new.png)

 ## Blocks

 Blocks can be added as elements in the Rich Text Editor.
-Configuration and rendering of Blocks is described in the [Blocks in Rich Text Editor](blocks.md) article.
+Configuration and rendering of Blocks are described in the [Blocks in Rich Text Editor](blocks.md) article.

 ## Overlay Size